adnenre/Build-your-own-GraphQL-server-with-Node.js-graphql-yoga/README.md

-# Blogr - A simple blogging API
+# HOW TO GRAPHEQL - EXERCICE SOLUTION - A SIMPLE MUTATION

 find the exercice, check out this [article](https://www.howtographql.com/graphql-js/3-a-simple-mutation/).